freshworks/marketplace-sample-apps/Platform-Features/Advanced-Features/data_storage/advanced_data_storage_app/README.md

 1. Clone the repository and navigate to Freshdesk/v2/advanced_data_storage_app
 2. Execute **_fdk run_** on the folder
 3. Visit **_https://domain.freshdesk.com/a/tickets/123?dev=true_** in the browser to see the app loading in the ticket details page sidebar.
 In the specified URL, the **_domain_** should be replaced by your domain and **_123_** should be replaced by the ticket ID of available ticket in your Freshdesk instance

+### Prerequisites:
+1. Make sure you have a trial [FreshworksProduct] account created
+2. Ensure that you have the Freshworks Developer Kit (FDK) installed properly.

+_[From point 3, add some of the important prerequisites which are specific to this app]_